Easiest Business Credit Cards to Get in Canada 2026

 1. Venn Corporate Card

-The Venn corporate card is designed for incorporated Canadian businesses that want speed, control, and ease, without relying on the founder’s personal credit.
+Overview: The Venn corporate card is designed for incorporated Canadian businesses that want speed, control, and ease, without relying on the founder's personal credit.
 Unlike traditional credit cards, it operates on a charge model (paid from balances of the account) and offers built-in cashback, automation, and multi-currency support.
-Approval is based on the business itself, not the individual.
+Approval is based on the business itself, not the individual meaning it's more flexible for new businesses that are just getting started.

 Pros: